phase2/grunt-drupal-tasks/README.md

 ### Environment Options

 These environment variables will override other options.
-* `GRUNT_DRUPAL_QUIET`: If evaluated truthy, will suppress all desktop notifications.

 * `GDT_DOMAIN`: Specify the base URL for live system testing.
 Falls back to a setting in the project's Gruntconfig.json, then hostname if not set.
+* `GDT_QUIET`: If evaluated truthy, will suppress all desktop notifications.

 ## Setting Up and Extending